Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

-We now analyze the charge conductance in response to the ac-voltages.
 Since the dynamic conductance is an experimentally directly accessible quantity, we hope that a measurement can help to reveal the internal time scales of the coupling between the molecular and electronic spins in the transport.
 We begin by analyzing the density of states available for electron transport in the quantum dot